Driver’s License and Blockchain Please!

 Florida tops the nation in the number of uninsured drivers on its roadways at 26.7%, according to the latest studyby the Insurance Research Council.
 The average cost of an uninsured motorist claim is about $20,000.

 Florida State Senator Jeff Brandes (R-Pinellas County) believes in Blockchain’s potential, especially in the Sunshine State, and is urging greater awareness of the technology among his fellow legislators.

 “My sense is that this is the next wave in the insurance space for transactions and they (legislators) need to be able to understand and begin to find and contemplate some of the opportunities that come along with this new technology,” he shared with McDaniel and podcast host Lisa Miller, a former Florida deputy insurance commissioner.

 Brandes and McDaniel agreed that Blockchain’s proof of insurance capability could be expanded to proof of driver licenses, which would assist law enforcement and Florida’s Division of Highway Safety and Motor Vehicles to identify people who shouldn’t be driving.
 Brandes said that seems like an area where some legislative authority would be required to pursue.

-Host Lisa Miller noted that Blockchain represents an opportunity to bring insurance innovators together with public policy innovators to collaborate on creating new and better insurance products and services for the marketplace.
-She said that Blockchain could also help regulate Florida’s new medical marijuana industry.
 “These are exciting times indeed to look at technology that can help us work smarter – not harder – while providing enhanced consumer value and protection,” said Miller.